rumblerosesxx/RRXX-Mod-Howto/Patching default.xex.md

 of this value inside the xex.
 In this case it should be 0x00015d00.
 Keep in mind we cannot modify the encrypted default.xex and need to update the uncrypted.xex we generated earlier.
 It should be the same size as default.xex but the embedded executable will be unencrypted and possible to modify.

-Use a hex editor of your choice, e.g. HxD, to make the change at the appropriate address after doing the math described above and test your change by launching uncrypted.xex with Xenia.
+Use a hex editor of your choice, e.g. HxD, to make the change at the appropriate address after doing the math described above and test your change by launching the updated uncrypted.xex with Xenia.